 Companies also need funding to finance their operations, they also have a certain credit score a measurable function of their operations, how many people they employ, how many goods and services they produce and at which operative margin.

-Hence again we have a new sort of money multiplier/fractional reserve type circuit which could be the domain of BCS algorithms based against measurable blockchain data and statistic of a person or company trying to maintain each actor within a productivity sweet spot (not too underfunded, not too overfunded).
+Hence again we have a new sort of money multiplier/fractional reserve type circuit which could be the domain of LC algorithms based against measurable blockchain data and statistic of a person or company trying to maintain each actor within a productivity sweet spot (not too underfunded, not too overfunded).

 Should this private entity have the power of fractional reserve currency multiplication?